Quadratus Plantae Muscle: Trigger Point Pain

 Where is the quadratus plantae muscle?

 The quadratus plantae is a two headed muscle.
-Both heads attach to the heel and connect to a tendon in the middle of the arch.
+Both heads attach to the heel (calcaneus) and connect to a tendon and a ligament, (flexor digitorum longus and long plantar ligament), in the middle of the arch.

 What movements does the quadratus plantae control?